-Chapter 1, Introduction, describes the features, specifications and performance of the SUPER 370SBA/370SBM/370SLA/370SLM system board, provides detailed information about the chip set and offers warranty information.
+Chapter 1, Introduction, describes the features, specifications and performance of the SUPER S2DG2/S2DGU/S2DGE/S2DGR system board, provides detailed information about the chip set, and offers warranty information.

-Refer to Chapter 2, Installation, for instructions on how to install the Celeron PPGA processor and the heat sink support.
-This chapter provides you with instructions for handling static-sensitive devices.
-Read this chapter when you want to install DIMMs and to mount the system board in the chassis.
-Also refer to this chapter to connect the floppy and hard disk drives, IDE interfaces, the parallel port and the serial ports, as well as the cables for the power supply, the reset button, the Keylock/Power LED, the speaker and the keyboard.
+Refer to Chapter 2, Installation, for instructions on how to install the Pentium II/III Xeon processor, the retention mechanism and the heat sink support.
+This chapter also provides you with instructions for handling static-sensitive devices.
+Read this chapter when you want to install DIMM modules and to mount the system board in the chassis.
+Also refer to this chapter to connect the floppy and hard disk drives, IDE interfaces, parallel port and serial ports as well as the cables for the power supply, reset cable, Keylock/Power LED, speaker and keyboard.

-If you encounter any problems, please see Chapter 3, Troubleshooting, which describes troubleshooting procedures for the video, memory and the setup configuration stored in memory.
-For quick reference, a general FAQ (Frequently Asked Questions) section is provided.
+If you encounter any problems, see Chapter 3, Troubleshooting, which describes troubleshooting procedures for the video, the memory and the setup configuration stored in memory.
+For quick reference, a general FAQ [frequently asked questions] section is can be found here.
 Instructions are also included for technical support procedures, for returning merchandise for service and for BIOS upgrades using our BBS#.